nlv8/agreed/guide/src/putting-it-all-together.md

 impl AppDataResponse for ClientResponse {}
 ```

-### RaftNetwork impl
+### RaftNetwork implementation

 We've already discussed the `RaftNetwork` trait in a previous chapter.
-Here is an abbreviated snippet of what the `RaftNetwork` impl looks like in the `async-raft` integration test suite.
+Here is an abbreviated snippet of what the `RaftNetwork` impl looks like in the `agreed` integration test suite.

 ```rust
 // We use anyhow::Result in our impl below.